Local well-posedness of the higher-dimensional $b$-equation: Background material

-Here we define the Sobolev spaces and groups of diffeomorphisms on which our equations will be studied.
-We describe how to extend the usual definition of integer-order Sobolev spaces in terms of distributional derivatives to fractional orders.
-We also briefly comment on the manifold structure of the relevant diffeomorphism groups, along with a few notable properties that will be subsequently used.
+Here we collect the necessary background material for the results in this article.
+This consists primarily of defining the appropriate Sobolev spaces and the corresponding groups of diffeomorphisms on which our equations will be formulated.
+We describe how to extend the usual definition of integer-order Sobolev spaces in terms of weak (or distributional) derivatives to fractional orders.
+We also briefly comment on the manifold structure of the relevant diffeomorphism groups, along with a few notable properties that will be used subsequently.
+Lastly, we define the class of inertia operators for which our local well-posedness result for the $b$-equation will hold.